locchh/spring-tutorial/docs/setup.md

 - Download the latest **Apache Maven** from the [official site](https://maven.apache.org/download.cgi).
 - Extract the archive to a desired location.
 - Add Maven’s `bin` directory to your system’s `PATH` environment variable.

-Verify the installation:
+- Or install by command: `sudo apt install maven -y` Verify the installation:

 ```bash